Hello, world

 and our code is greeting with Hello

-Let's add a test for the French language.
+Let's add a test for the French language, by following the steps:

 The test will fail with: